 While based in Providence, Kate was awarded a grant from the Rhode Island State Council on the Arts to create an interdisciplinary event combining a performance of Morton Feldman's Piano, Violin, Viola, Cello with a mindfulness workshop to help a new audience engage with the music.
 She also ran the Blue House concert series, monthly multi-genre performances presenting local and visiting artists.

-A dedicated and experienced teacher, Kate currently works as a virtual teaching artist with Youth Orchestra of Salinas.
+A dedicated and experienced teacher, Kate currently works as the newly appointed Strings Coordinator, and as a virtual teaching artist with Youth Orchestra of Salinas.
 Kate uses a blend of Suzuki pedagogy, Creative Ability Development, and mindfulness exercises when teaching children in group and individual settings.
 Past teaching projects include virtual summer programming with Project 440, traveling to Seoul in conjunction with the LA Philharmonic tour, to work with Korean El Sistema students, and visiting Osceola County high schools with The Road to College to talk about college pathways.
 Raised as a Suzuki student herself and having received her Suzuki Book 1 certification from former teacher Ronda Cole, Kate strives to breathe new life into traditional string pedagogy through her experiences within different communities, discover and dismantle White supremacist culture within teaching practices, and create meaningful lasting connections with students

 Kate received her Masters of Music and Masters of Chamber Music at the University of Michigan where she studied with Aaron Berofsky in 2015, and her Bachelors of Music from Boston University in 2013, where she studied with Bayla Keyes.
 She has participated in residencies at Avaloch Farm Music Institute, Bang on a Can Summer Festival, and as well as Aspen Music Festival and the National Orchestra Institute.